 Do I Need Advanced Reservations at Other Hawaii Attractions?

-Diamond Head State Monument is the third park in Hawaii to require advance reservations, joining Haena State Park in Kauai and Waianapanapa State Park in Maui.
+Diamond Head State Monument is the third park in Hawaii to require advance reservations, joining Ha'ena State Park on Kauai and Wai'anapanapa State Park on Maui.

 As the popularity of Hawaii grows, you can expect more reservation requirements for popular parks in the islands going forth.

-For more information about Diamond Head, reservations, park updates and announcements, rules and regulations, trail information, tours, and the online store, visit the official DLNR Diamond Head State Monument page.
+For more information about Diamond Head, reservations, temporary closures, park updates and announcements, rules and regulations, trail information, tours, and the online store, visit the official DLNR Diamond Head State Monument page.

 Like this article?
 Share it on Pinterest!